Budgeting Basics: Crafting A Realistic Financial Plan For Your Home Purchase

 Have A Healthy Credit Score

 Your credit score significantly impacts your mortgage terms and interest rate.
 Scores above 740 get the best rates.
 Review your credit report and check your scores several months before applying for a mortgage.
 You’ll have time to correct errors, lower balances, and take other steps to boost your score.
 Pay all bills on time going forward.
-With excellent credit, you can maximize affordability and minimize interest costs.
+With excellent credit, you can use an app for credit score tracking to keep yourself on the right path.

 Build Your Down Payment Fund